 Renewal of license and registration requires 2 hours of infection control related continuing education.

 Minimum Standards for Infection Control

 CDC Guidelines for Infection Control in Dental Health Care Settings—2003 MMWR 2003;52(No. RR-17)

 Take the online Ethics and Jurisprudence Examination.
 There is no fee for the open book "no fail" exam.
 The exam ends once the correct number of questions are answered resulting in 2 CE credits.
 The successful results are stored in the Board's data base.

 The Board’s Continuing Education Committee will be evaluating CE compliance by conducting random quarterly audits.
 In the event of an audit, a licensee will be required to submit evidence of clinical CE which should include a course syllabus, proof of payment if required and certificates of completion.
 A certificate of completion should include the format of the CE such as webinar, classroom attendance or self-study, number of CE hours and date of event.
 Licenses must maintain CE documentation from the previous renewal cycle.

 You may maintain your own records of your continuing education.
 But the Board encourages licensees to utilize CE tracking software services.
-Many software applications are now availiable, such as CE Zoom to record CE attendance.
+Many software applications are now availiable, such as CE Zoom or CE Broker to record CE attendance.
 In the event of an audit, CE tracking software makes it easier to track the accrual of continuing education credits and print evidence of coursework such as certificates of attendance.
 If you have any questions regarding CE Zoom, you should contact them directly at firstname.lastname@example.org or (505) 500-4628.
 If you have questions using CE Broker, you may contact them directly at email@example.com or 1-877-434-6323.
 You may also use CE Broker's Live Chat by clicking on the HELP icon or check out their FAQs on the Support page.